-A word of caution, however.
-Many times a clockmaker would fit a case with an imported movement.
-Some companies purchased clock cases from one source and movements from another and simply assembled the parts rather than making them.
-Establishing the country of origin of a movement by its patent marks may not reveal the country where the clock was assembled in its final form and sold (as in the case of an American clock fitted with an imported German movement.)
+A great many clocks are not marked with any patent numbers at all.
+If you are lucky enought to find some markings here are some generalizations that can help determine the country of origin.
+A word of caution!
+Many clockmakers used imported movements in their clocks.
+Some companies used clock cases from one source and movements from another simply assembling the parts rather than making them.
+A movement's markings may not determine the country where the clock was assembled in its final form and sold (as in the case of an American clock fitted with an imported German movement, or a French movement in an English clock, etc.)

 |